PrintersForAnts/Micron/Mods/BnE/Nozzle_Brush/Readme.md

 Common brush cut down to size.
 Nylon should be ground to approx 6mm thick and ~36mm wide
 ![Brush](brush_mount1.jpg)

 Macro is a modified version of the Decontaminator macro.
+Caution: please test and verify values on your own printer.

+Potential issues:
+The toolhead can move across the klicky probe when moving to and from the brush which could cause issues depending on your brush/klicky mount location.